 - Look at the arch on your right foot.

 It has collapsed, leaving your foot in an overpronated position.
-There is no strength in your foot when it is in this position.
-Imagine a real ski turn where the force is multiplied, and you can see why arch support makes such a difference in skiing ability.
+Your foot doesn't have any strength when it is in this position.
+So imagine a real ski turn where the force is multiplied.
+Now you can see why arch support makes such a difference in improving your ski performance.

-Supporting the arch and eliminating overpronation puts the foot in a powerful position, enabling it to exert optimum pressure on the edge of your ski.
+Supporting the arch and eliminating overpronation with ski boot inserts puts your foot in a powerful position, allowing it to exert maximum pressure on the edge of your ski.

 Choosing the Right Ski Boot Insoles

-There are a number of insole solutions available.
+Now that you get how important the right insoles for ski boots are to your day on the slopes, you'll need to narrow down all of the options available.
 Like any piece of gear, investing in quality will pay dividends down the road.

-Avoid soft, foam insoles or inserts that are heat molded to your feet.
-While these types of insoles feel good initially, they do not have the structural integrity to support your feet during rigorous skiing.
-Purchase ski boot insoles that have a firm arch support covered with a layer of foam for comfort.
-Look for the following features:
+The first rule of thumb to buying ski boot insoles is to avoid soft, foam insoles or inserts that are heat molded to your feet.
+While these types of insoles feel good initially, they lack the structural integrity your feet need to get support during rigorous skiing.
+Look for ski boot insoles with a firm arch support that is covered with a foam layer for comfort.

 - A deep heel cup – Holds the heel securely in place, limiting rear foot motion.